-Protoprint is a Social Enterprise based in Pune, India that empowers urban waste pickers with the technology to ethically produce fair trade 3D printer filament from the waste plastic they collect.
+Protoprint is a Social Enterprise based in Pune, India that works collaboratively with urban waste pickers co-operatives, using low-cost technology to produce 3D printer filament from the waste plastic they collect.
 This generates more value at the grassroots and significantly boosts waste-picker incomes.
 Our model is to market the filament globally, providing consumers with a price competitive, ethically sourced, recycled alternative to virgin plastic.
 We have a pilot filament production facility set up at a garbage dump in Pune and are working with the National Chemical Labs to improve our filament quality to match virgin offerings.

-In March 2012, Protoprint began developing an ethical, fair trade filament production process in mid 2012, determined to use low-cost, inclusive technology accompanied by a distributed production model.
-In collaboration with our pilot partner SWaCH (a local wastepickers co-operative) we have made significant progress in developing a scalable, vertically integrated production model to produce recycled HDPE printer filament from waste collected on the ground.
+We began working on an fair trade filament production process in mid 2012, determined to use low-cost, inclusive technology accompanied by a distributed production model.
+In collaboration with our pilot partner SWaCH (a local wastepickers co-operative) we have made significant progress in developing a scalable, vertically integrated production model to produce recycled HDPE printer filament from waste plastic collected on the ground.

-Protoprint is committed to open source development and we've assisted other organizations interested in implementing similar solutions since our inception.
+Protoprint is committed to open source development and we're happy to assist other organizations interested in implementing inclusive, community lead solutions.
 Contact us if you're interested in our work!